Deleting all photos from iPhone

 iCloud photos syncing on iPhone

-If you’re not just removing duplicates or unwanted photos, then it’s important to make sure that you’ve securely backed up your photos elsewhere before removing them from your device.
+If you’re not just removing duplicates or unwanted photos, it’s important to make sure you’ve securely backed up your photos elsewhere before removing them from your device.
+Use Dropbox for Mac and PC backup or individual file backup for selected photos.

 If you have iCloud Photos turned on, then any photo you’ve taken on your iPhone will have already been automatically uploaded to your Apple iCloud storage.